How to get to El Camino de Santiago from outside Europe

 You can also travel by bus to Pamplona from many cities and towns of Spain.
 Usually it is not as comfortable and fast as the train but a bit cheaper (it takes about 5 hours from Madrid to Pamplona and cost around 27 euro).
 Check the bus companies websites for routes, timetables and fares.

 Once in Pamplona it is not so easy to reach St-Jean-Pied-de-Port.
-There are no bus or train lines crossing the border line to St-Jean-Pied-de-Port (since St-Jean is a really small village) and therefore it is a common practice to take a bus from Pamplona to the little village of Roncesvalles and then share a taxi from Roncesvalles to St. Jean Pied de Port with other pilgrims which will be very handy and not very expensive.
+There are no train lines crossing the border line to St-Jean-Pied-de-Port (since St-Jean is a really small village) and therefore it is a common practice to take a bus from Pamplona to the little village of Roncesvalles and then share a taxi from Roncesvalles to St. Jean Pied de Port with other pilgrims which will be very handy and not very expensive.
 So don’t be shy and even if you are coming alone, once in Roncesvalles when you see other pilgrims just arrived ask them if they are interested in sharing a taxi.
+However, lately we have been informed that there is a new bus route by Conda running between Pamplona and St-Jean-Pied-de-Port especially for pilgrims:

 Another option is taking a train or a bus from Madrid (or wherever you come from) to San Sebastian which is a big and extremelly beautiful city of the Basque Country very near the border with France.
 Then, from San Sebastian is very easy to reach Bayonne either by bus (that costs just around 7 euro and takes 90 min.) or by train.
 Once in Bayonne, there is a direct train line that takes you to St. Jean Pied de Port.
 The train takes 1 hour and costs around 7 euro and the journey is very pleasant since you can see the Pyrenees.Check the TER web site for timetables and fares.